 The commercial capital is a must visit as there are a lot of things to do in Sri Lanka in August.
 Enjoy the colonial British era structures across the city as well as the old antique shops, and eateries.
 To enjoy the local experience, do visit the open-air market in Pettah and spend some time at the Beira Lake which is known for its scenic island and lakefront paths.

 4. Interact With The Elephants

-One of the most unique sights that you will witness is the Elephant gathering at Minneriya, which happens in August.
-It is a rare sight to see as the herd of elephants gather at this place, and it is an incredible phenomenon that you must include in your itinerary for Sri Lanka in August.
+One of the most unique sights that you will witness is the elephant gathering at Minneriya, which happens in August.
+It is a rare sight to see as the herd of elephants gathers at this place, and it is an incredible phenomenon that you must include in your itinerary for Sri Lanka in August.
+Have fun experiencing the sight in Sri Lanka in August.

 Tips For Visiting Sri Lanka In August

 - Always start early to avoid the scorching heat and the hustle and bustle of the crowd

 - Many of the sites open from 6 AM to 7 PM every day

 - Be ready for showers at any time of the year while you keep an umbrella handy and wear light clothes.

 - Wearing suitable clothes is recommended before visiting the places of worship.

 - Do not miss out on the local food, handmade clothes, etc.